Best Portable Air Compressor

 With that in mind, here are the seven best options on the market right now:

 Most experts agree that the ARB 12V High-Performance Portable Air Compressor is the best around.
 It offers very fast inflation - you can go from 20 PSI to 40 PSI in just 90 seconds!
-It has a maximum working pressure of 150 PSI and this all comes in a nicely portable kit.
+It has a maximum working pressure of 150 PSI, and the claimed max psi matches real-world performance during off-road use.
+This all comes in a nicely portable kit.
 Seriously, you can fit the whole thing in your trunk or under a seat without taking up any room at all.
 ARB products are always reliable and this one has been built specifically for off-road use.

 Pros: